IceMetalPunk/TotemEssentials/README.md

 Sucking blood is great for a vampire.
 You know what's not great?
 The sun.
 After healing twice as much as a normal Totem of Vampirism, the ensouled version will inflict your victim with the Sunburn effect, causing them to burn up in the sun.
 Like a zombie, with no hope for helmet protection.

 #### Ensouled Totem of Storage
 The normal Totem of Storage lets you swap between your hotbar and the bottom row of your inventory.
 LAME!
+The ensouled version allows you to cycle through all the rows of your inventory, including your hotbar, whenever you want.
+Super useful.

+#### Ensouled Totem of Aim
+Even with a straight shot from a Totem of Aim, it can be hard to see your target and hit it from far enough away.
+So the Ensouled Totem of Aim gives the Glowing effect to any mobs you look at while pulling back your bow.
+Within 100 blocks.

 At least, it's lame compared to the Ensouled Totem of Storage, which lets you cycle among all your inventory rows.
 It still won't cycle the column your Totem is in, though, so you can keep using it; try using it from your offhand to cycle the entire inventory! :)